tshepang/cargo-release/docs/reference.md

 ### Placeholders

+The following fields support placeholders for information about your release:

+- `pre-release-commit-message`
+- `post-release-commit-message`
+- `tag-message`
+- `tag-prefix`
+- `tag-name`

-The following placeholders in configuration values will be be replaced with the desired value:
+The following placeholders are supported:

 * `{{prev_version}}`: The version before `cargo-release` was executed (before any version bump).
 * `{{prev_metadata}}`: The version's metadata before `cargo-release` was executed (before any version bump).